Lake Baikal,

 A Natural Wonder Of The World

-Lake Baikal is one of the most beautiful and picturesque places not only in Siberia but also on the entire planet.
-Lying in a rift depression, located in the southern part of Eastern Siberia, this is the oldest lake in the world (being about 25-35 million years old).
+Lake Baikal is one of the most beautiful and picturesque places in Siberia and the entire planet.
+Lying in a rift depression in the southern part of Eastern Siberia, this is the oldest lake in the world (about 25-35 million years old).

-In addition to the value of huge reserves of fresh water, (which, due to low mineralization: 100 g / l, it can be safely equated as distilled water) Baikal is also the deepest lake in the world.
-In 1996 it was included on the UNESCO World Heritage List.
+In addition to the value of vast reserves of fresh water (which, due to low mineralization: 100 g / l, can be safely equated as distilled water), Baikal is also the deepest lake in the world.
+In 1996, it was included on the UNESCO World Heritage List.

 Where is Lake Baikal